Maximize tax savings

 (vii) It is mandatory to submit a cancelled cheque for a composite application or Tier II application with the application form.

-You should have the following documents ready:
+Make sure you have the following documents ready: